metalman3797/Cura-Dremel-Printer-Plugin/README.md

 12. Enjoy - if you have any feature suggestions or encounter issues, feel free to raise them in the ["Issues" section](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/issues).
 ---
 # <a name="Preview_Image_Options"></a>Preview Image Options
 The plugin has implemented the following logic for selecting a preview image that will show up on the Dremel screen.
-The thick dark line follows the default options which are selected at plugin installation.
+The thick green line follows the default options which are selected at plugin installation.
 To deviate from the default options you must intervene as outlined in the text below:

 ![Image Selection Flowchart](./docs/Image_Selection_Flowchart.png)